 For medium sized company, the accounts must comprise of:

 The rules of disclosure are complex and the above only gives a brief outline of the requirements.
 Seek chartered accountants advice if in doubt as to the information to be disclosed in the abbreviated accounts.
 Note that all the companies filing abbreviated accounts must have a special auditor's report confirming that the exemptions have been satisfied and the directors must include a statement on the balance sheet page stating that the company is entitled to exemptions.

 Other Companies House requirements

-Your limited company must deliver annual return with Companies House every year.
-It is the company director's responsibility to ensure the annual return is submitted with Companies House on time.
-You may ask your accountants to file the annual return for you.
+Your limited company must deliver Confirmation statement with Companies House every year.
+It is the company director's responsibility to ensure the confirmation statement is submitted with Companies House on time.
+You may ask your accountants to file the confirmation statement for you.

 Concise Accountancy - Making company law simple to understand for businesses